 Like claim adjusters, brokers know pretty well the struggles of working away from the office and the difficulties of accessing and capturing information.
-A broker app with sales support features can help brokers in many ways, but mainly by making it as easy as possible to access sales and marketing data, to track leads and to cross-sell across insurance services and providers.
+A broker app with sales support features can help brokers in many ways, but mainly by making it as easy as possible to access sales and marketing data, track leads and cross-sell across insurance services and providers.

 Advantages of Customer-Facing Insurance Mobile App Development